wesselvanderaart/cgls-docker/Readme.md

     }
     `

-    And place it in the root next to the Dockerfile and license server binary.
+    And place it in the directory next to the Dockerfile and license server binary.
 This file is copied into the container to activate the server.

 In the end you should have a directory with the following files: